Crown Heights riot: Viewpoints

-An interview with Shmuel Butman, published in 1991, mentions a police directive to Hatzolah to transport Lifsh, along with Jews already injured by rioters, without transporting either of the Cato children.
+The text of an interview which was conducted by Shmuel Butman, published in 1991, cites a police directive to Hatzolah to transport Lifsh, along with Jews who were already injured by rioters, without transporting either of the Cato children.
 "We did exactly what the police officers wisely advised us."
 Based on protesters' statements and actions during the rioting, Butman said, "We were always hoping that after World War II no Jew would ever be killed just for being Jewish, but this is what happened in the city of New York."
 In his eulogy at the funeral of Gavin Cato, the Rev. Al Sharpton said that "It's an accident to allow an apartheid ambulance service in the middle of Crown Heights" and referred to "diamond merchants right here in Crown Heights."

-A writer for City Journal criticized the news media for downplaying the role of antisemitism in the riots, noting various antisemitic displays, such as a banner displayed at the funeral of Cato that said, "Hitler did not do the job".
+A writer for City Journal criticized the news media for downplaying the role which antisemitism played in the riots, noting various antisemitic displays, such as a banner which was displayed at the funeral of Cato that said, "Hitler did not do the job".
 Edward S. Shapiro, a historian at Seton Hall University, later described the riot as "the most serious anti-Semitic incident in American history" and published a book about it in 2006.
 He notes that there are many interpretations of what happened:

 Almost immediately after the riot a host of differing interpretations emerged regarding its nature and origins.
 This effort at explanation ... reflected the diverse political, religious, and social circumstances, the differing ideological assumptions, and the divergent understandings of the past by the journalists, sociologists, political activists, and historians who wrote about the riot.